txjmb/dnpy/README.md

 [![Build Status](https://travis-ci.org/txjmb/cppyy_opendnp3.svg?branch=master)](https://travis-ci.org/txjmb/cppyy_opendnp3)

-This project is set of Python bindings for opendnp3 using [cppyy](https://bitbucket.org/wlav/cppyy/src/master/).
-The project template comes from [camillescott's cookiecutter recipe](https://github.com/camillescott/cookiecutter-cppyy-cmake), in which the CMake sources are based on the bundled cppyy CMake modules, with a number of improvements and changes:
+As stated earlier, the project template comes from [camillescott's cookiecutter recipe](https://github.com/camillescott/cookiecutter-cppyy-cmake), in which the CMake sources are based on the bundled cppyy CMake modules, with a number of improvements and changes:

 - `genreflex` and a selection XML are use instead of a direct `rootcling` invocation.
 This makes name selection much easier.